suryamondal/vtx_physics_benchmark/steering/README.md

 The branching fractions are normalized, but these three actually make up only 26.58% of the total decay width.

-The output rootfile contains simulated hits/digits and MC stuff.

-## Reconstruction
-The steering file `reconstruct.py` performs the standard reconstruction of the hits/digits and outputs to mDST format.
+Simulation of the detector and standard reconstruction is then performed.
+The output is in mDST format.

 ## Analysis
 The steering file `mdst2ntuple.py` reconstructs the decay chain